wlgemini/Driftwood/README.md

 ### dw.remove()

-You can use the method `dw.remove()` to removing any existing constraints installed by Driftwood.
+You can use `dw.remove()` to removing any existing constraints installed by Driftwood.
 ```swift
 view.dw.remove().left().top()
 ```

 ### LayoutGuide

-Driftwood can works with LayoutGuide easily.
+Driftwood can works with `LayoutGuide` easily.
 ```swift
 let guide = UILayoutGuide()
 superview.addLayoutGuide(guide)